alexkenley/vibe-code-scanner/README.md

 - "Analyze this JavaScript code for issues"
 - "Scan the GitHub repository at https://github.com/username/repository"

+> **Important:** When asking the AI assistant to scan a local project, make sure to use the path as it appears inside the Docker container.
+For example, if your project is at `C:/Users/YourName/Projects/my-website` on your computer, and you mounted it as shown in Step 4, you would ask the AI to scan `/code/my-website`.

 The AI assistant will use the MCP server to run the scan and interpret the results for you.

 ## Scanning GitHub Repositories